adriannafowler/wet-your-plants/README.md

 1. Clone the repository down to your local machine
 2. CD into the new project directory
 3. code . to open your IDE
-4. Create a file in "api" named keys.py
+4. Create a file in "api" named keys.py (insert the code below)
-5. # keys.py
+5. PERENUAL_API_KEY = "Replace with key from plantID API"
-PERENUAL_API_KEY = "Replace with key from plantID API" OPEN_WEATHER_API_KEY = "Replace with key from openweathermap API"
+    OPEN_WEATHER_API_KEY = "Replace with key from openweathermap API"
 6. Run `docker compose build`
 7. Run `docker compose up`